1955 Gibson Les Paul Junior – Sunburst

 • Controls are 1 × Volume and 1 × Tone

-• Original potentiometers typically CTS-branded
+• Original pots typically CTS-branded

 • Bumblebee capacitor (.022 μF), often paper-in-oil type